Migration and asylum

 Government decides to prolong internal border controls again

-The Swedish Government has decided to prolong internal border controls from 12 November 2016 to 11 February 2017.
+The Swedish Government has decided to prolong internal border controls from 11 February to 10 May 2017.